Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Methods

 \section{Methods}

-Our method was motivated by the need for a flexible and computationally convenient PCa classification approach that can incorporate complex structures of the mpMRI data.
-Specifically, we propose a two-stage model that incorporates the regional heterogeneity in mpMRI via a super learner framework \cite{Van2007}.
+Our method was motivated by the need for a flexible and computationally efficient PCa classification approach that can incorporate complex structures of the mpMRI data.
+Specifically, we propose a two-stage model that incorporates the heterogeneity in the distribution of mpMRI data across the prostate gland via a super learner framework \cite{Van2007}.
 In stage one, we first select a base learner, for example, a statistical model or a machine learning algorithm that can classify the voxel-wise PCa status.
 Next, we segment $(-1,1)\times(-1,1)$, the 2-D support of the prostate gland, into $k\times k$ equal-size, rectangular sub-regions using a set of different values for $k\in \mathbb{N}^{+}$.
 Under the $k\times k$ resolution, we train the selected base learner locally in each of the $k^2$ sub-regions.
 In stage two, we use the classification results from the stage-one, multi-resolution base learners to train a new classifier, which is essentially a weighted combination of the base learners.